Q&A with Reverend Lawrence Daniel Golin, Physical Therapist on a Worldwide Medical Mission

 Reverend Lawrence Daniel Golin has a BS from Michigan Technological University, an MDiv from Faith Theological Seminary, and a CPT from the University of Pennsylvania.
 In addition to being a physical therapist, he is a member of the Association of Baptists for World Evangelism and International Director for Ministries to the Disabled.
 Lawrence has experience in Direct and Indirect Muscle Energy, Prosthetics, Pediatrics, and Neurology (Bobath Technique), and has completed level two training in Myofascial Release with John Barnes.
 He specializes in international rehabilitation.

-Q: What motivated you to become a radiology professional?
+Q: You initially earned a BS in forestry.
+What motivated you to become a physical therapist?

-Q: Typically, what are your day-to-day responsibilities as a bone densitometry technologist?
+Q: Typically, what are your day-to-day responsibilities as a physical therapist?

 Q: What types of patients/diagnoses do you encounter most frequently?

 Q: Can you share a funny story about your profession?

 A: I see a lot of people with strange symptoms.
 One older lady came to me severely bent over in Adeta, Togo, West Africa at the Hopital Baptist Biblique in July 2003.
 I wondered what I could do for her.
 I found that she had a positional diagnosis of a Left on Right forward Sacralliac Dysfunction with a corresponding Extended Side Bent Rotated Right Rotoscoliosis of Lumbar 5th Vertebrae.
 I treated her with Functional Indirect Muscle Energy and she felt immediate relief—even to the point that she did a Watusi dance in front of me (laughs).